optionally pair with the REST/SSE API so external tools (e.g. flows) can share the same proxy

 • Total flows captured since startup

-• Active area indicator (LIST / DETAIL / RULES)
+• Active area indicator (LIST / DETAIL)

 • Uptime in hh:mm:ss